 In many parts of the world, readers will be surprised to see dance associated with Catholicism at all, while in other places, dance is naturally associated with worship, and is integral to religious rituals of birth, marriage and death.
 “To not move and express yourself when you pray,” one Ugandan interviewee once reported, “is to be like dead people.”

-Interestingly, many elements of dance are important to Catholic prayer.
+It bears remembering how many elements of dance are integral to transnationally accepted forms of Catholic prayer, even where "dance" is said to be out of place.
 Ritual movement is central to liturgy and the sacraments, and is deliberately choreographed.
 Priests and deacons are directed to move in particular ways, as are congregants.
 Movement is integral to processions and pilgrimage, and to many accepted devotions like Stations of the Cross, and even to many traditional Catholic forms of prayer, like the Rosary.
 Even where the movement is limited, slow and deliberate, it is purposeful, meaningful and not incidental.

 In most European contexts, dance is primarily associated with entertainment, socializing, romantic or sexual intimacy, or even with unruly passion or reckless abandon.
 There, whether it is solemn or free form, and even when it is considered perfectly acceptable in other contexts, it is often regarded as out of place in Christian worship and prayer, or as a curious add-on that may not fit or that may suffer from being perceived only as a performance.